aryan096/PrivacyBadgerDataViz/README.md

 - Posts file to data folder

 ### data:
-- Folder that contains the uploaded .json file by user
+- Folder inside src that contains the uploaded .json file by user, all files uploaded will be named 'data.json' (should probably not do this)
 - TODO add errors etc when user uploads a file that is not a .josn file